Updated on August 4, 2023

 About the YouTube History Timeline

 The YouTube chronology was created with the help of Office Timeline, a flexible PowerPoint add-in that allows users to quickly generate timelines, Gantt charts and other similar visuals for business or academic presentations.
-To update the downloadable slide (which is free to copy and share) or build new ones effortlessly, we recommend using Office Timeline Pro Edition.
+To update the YouTube history timeline slide (which is free to copy and share) or build new ones effortlessly, we recommend using the free 14-day trial of Office Timeline.